Learning the Right Skill: Vocational Curricula and Returns to Skills (with Matloob Piracha and Guy Tchuente)

 IZA Discussion Paper No 17182, 2024

-Revise and Resubmit at Journal of Behavioral and Experimental Economics
+Resubmitted at Journal of Behavioral and Experimental Economics

 Just another cog in the machine?
 A worker-level view of robotization and tasks (with Milena Nikolova and Anthony Lepinteur)